ychong4/ychong4.github.io/Activity 2/Clustering/Readme.md

 ### Fill in Missing values

 There are some missing values in the credit_limit and minimum payments columns.
-Due to these columns are numerical variables, I will just fill in the mean values in the missing rows.
+Due to these columns are numerical variables, I will fill in the mean values in the missing rows.

 ### Plotting the columns